 My primary research involves Astrophysics from the Moon, consisting of the design of low frequency radio telescopes in lunar orbit and on the farside surface.
 I am leading NASA-funded mission concept studies for a lunar SmallSat and a farside radio array for Hydrogen Cosmology.
-This work is funded by a NASA ATP grant, and two NASA mission concept study grants.
-I also lead a multi-institution team called the Network for Exploration & Space Science with a $3.75 million NASA SSERVI grant.
+This work is funded by NASA headquarters.
+I also lead a multi-institution team called the Network for Exploration & Space Science with a $4 million NASA SSERVI grant, including an outreach effort to construct a new space exploration show at Fiske.
 My other research involves observations and numerical simulations of galaxy clusters.
-The numerical simulations model observations with the NASA Chandra X-ray observatory, and the JLVA and GMRT radio telescopes.
+Our observational research makes use of the NASA Chandra X-ray observatory, and the JLVA and GMRT radio telescopes.
 Along with graduate students & postdocs, I study the role of shocks and cosmic rays created as clusters merge.
 This work is currently funded by a NASA ADAP grant.

 ASTR 2020 - Space Astronomy and Exploration